 When the Chairman of DLSA, Phulbani, Odisha was inspecting the construction site of the New Civil Courts Complex, he came across 5-6 children of the construction workers.
 These children were left unattended in unhygienic condition while their parents toiled hard.
 The Chairman, DLSA Phulbani instructed the Secretary, DLSA to coordinate with the District Administration and ensure that these children are provided necessary facilities/ benefits under the Integrated Child Development Scheme.
 All the children were thereafter enrolled in the Anganwadi Centre nearby.
-This intervention of DLSA, Phulbani ensured enhanced nutrition and health services for these children and development.
+This intervention of DLSA, Phulbani ensured enhanced nutrition and health services for these children and supported their early childhood education and development.